 View our previous reports for:

-Based on the Lambeth Residents Survey 2015, Neighbourhood Insight provides a neighbourhood level overview of what matters to residents, including:
+The Lambeth Residents' Survey provides a borough-wide and neighbourhood overview of what matters to residents, including:

 - their levels of satisfaction with the area